-In 2008 the Australian Goverment announced the $103.5 million National Binge Drinking Strategy with an initial commitment of $53.5 million over four years (2008-09 to 2011-12) for the Department of Health and Ageing to develop local solutions by strengthening partnerships between local governments, sporting organisations, police and the non-government sector to affect the environments that shape the unhealthy culture of binge drinking among young people.
+In 2008 the Australian Goverment announced the $103.5 million National Binge Drinking Strategy with an initial commitment of $53.5 million over four years (2008-09 to 2011-12) for the Department of Health to develop local solutions by strengthening partnerships between local governments, sporting organisations, police and the non-government sector to affect the environments that shape the unhealthy culture of binge drinking among young people.

 The Department was responsible for the overall roll out of the first two phases of the NBDS funding.
 The Department's responsibility for the majority of the 2008 NBDS concluded in 2012.
 This funding comprised a number of projects funded over 2008-09 to 2011-12 including:

 - Rounds 1 and 2 of the Community level initiatives to confront the culture of binge drinking, particularly in sporting organisations.
 For a list of successful applicants, see Community Level Initiative on the alcohol website.

 - An early intervention program to act earlier to assist young people and ensure that they assume personal responsibility for their binge drinking (which has been continued to June 2013.)

 - An advertising campaign that confronted young people with the costs and consequences of binge drinking - the 'Don't Turn a Night Out into a Nightmare' campaign.